eerii/hello-bevy/README.md

 ### how to use it ✨

 - use this template in a new project (on github, a green button on the top right)
-- search for '[CHANGE]' and make the necessary adjustments
+- search for 'CHANGE' and make the necessary adjustments
 - done c:

 ### runing locally 🌺